- New 6-Panel Layout : A new 6-panel display option to better present PRO weather gauges on small screens. View the Tech Note here.

 Sounds great, right?

 It was and it wasn’t.
 Over time conflicting leadership ideologies and revenue generating priorities collided — and all Swackett products suffered.
-Eventually, after 10 different Swackett apps and tens of millions of downloads, Swackett Headquarters in Brookville, Pennsylvania closed it’s doors.
+Eventually, after 10 different Swackett apps and tens of millions of downloads, the company shut down.
+The core team of developers and artists left to pursue other interests.
+Swackett Headquarters in Brookville, Pennsylvania closed it’s doors.

 2016 : A New Beginning

-Five years after it’s launch, Swackett’s original founder bought out any remaining investors and launched a brand new company: sweaterjacketorcoat.com, LLC.
-The company was moved to Bakery Square, the heart of Pittsburgh’s new center for technological innovation — and home to companies like Apple, Google, Uber, Carnegie Mellon University, UPMC Enterprises and Management Science Associates (MSA).
+Five years after the original product launch, Gilbert (Swackett’s original founder) launched a brand new company to bring Swackett back: sweaterjacketorcoat.com, LLC.
+This new company calls Bakery Square it’s home — the heart of Pittsburgh’s new center for technological innovation — and home to companies like Apple, Google, Uber, Carnegie Mellon University, UPMC Enterprises and Management Science Associates (MSA).

-Then came the modernization of Swackett’s core technologies (apps, servers, weather logic).
-Each has been been carefully re-built using state-of-the-art technology — technology built with a user’s privacy as a chief concern — resulting in new Swackett tech affectionately referred to as the IQ Weather Engine.
+Then came the modernization of Swackett’s core technologies.
+All of Swackett’s core systems (apps, servers, weather logic) were carefully re-built using state-of-the-art tech — code designed with a user’s privacy as a chief concern.
+Affectionately referred to as the IQ Weather Engine, all modern Swackett app releases feature IQ Weather Engine assets and logic.

 The mission of this new Swackett endeavor is to surprise and delight our users with innovative weather forecasts: to return to what made Swackett great when it launched in 2011.
 With our new IQ Weather Engine and our renewed focus on innovation — we hope to surprise and delight our users for many years to come.